appronto/multifactor-authentication/README.md

 [https://swimlanes.io/u/4o7jaAOjY](https://swimlanes.io/u/4o7jaAOjY)

+We depricated the login.html compatibility in commbination of MFA.
+This will make the code more simple and safer.

 ## How did we prove that this module is secure?
 At the point in time after login in the first step: